-The death toll of civilian victims killed at the hands of the main perpetrator parties documented in September 2019 was distributed across Syrian governorates as follows:
+The death toll of civilian victims killed at the hands of the main perpetrator parties documented in February 2020 was distributed across Syrian governorates as follows:

-The map above shows that the highest death toll in September was at the hands of Syrian Regime forces in Idlib governorate, followed by Daraa governorate.
+The map above shows that the highest death toll documented in February was in Idlib governorate, followed by Aleppo governorate.
+We note that highest percentage of fatalities in both governorates were documented killed by Syrian-Russian alliance forces.

 III.
-Death Toll of Victims Who Died Due to Torture, and Victims Amongst Media, Medical and Civil Defense Personnel Documented in September
+Death Toll of Victims Who Died Due to Torture, and Victims Amongst Media, Medical and Civil Defense Personnel Documented in February